kapteinstein/AlgDat/README.md

 # TDT4120
-Exercises and misc for TDT4120: Algoritmer og datastrukturer
+Exercises and Misc for TDT4120: Algoritmer og datastrukturer